Working with Browser

 source `pwd`/obj-build-mer-qt-xr/rpm-shared.env make -j16 -C `pwd`/obj-build-mer-qt-xr/<path to rebuild> make -j16 -C `pwd`/obj-build-mer-qt-xr/toolkit strip obj-build-mer-qt-xr/toolkit/library/build/libxul.so

 If you need to get stacktraces from gdb and don’t mind a large transfer, you can skip the strip step.
-Then from outside the target:
+Then leave the build environment and copy the new library to the device:

 scp obj-build-mer-qt-xr/toolkit/library/libxul.so user@device:~